 No person shall permit any dog of which he is the owner to trespass on any portion of the ground in the vicinity of any sewerage works.

-5. Disposal of refuse, etc. 3
+5. Disposal of refuse etc. only in receptacles

 No person shall leave loose paper or other refuse on any portion of the grounds in the vicinity of any reservoir or works, except in the receptacles provided therefor.

-6. Posting or distribution of bills, etc. 3
+6. Posting or distribution of bills etc. prohibited

 No person shall post or distribute bills, advertisements, or other notices on any portion of any reservoir or works, or on any portion of the works or ground in the vicinity thereof.

-7. Nuisances 3
+7. Nuisances prohibited

 No person shall commit a nuisance on any portion of the grounds in the vicinity of any reservoir or works.